 Where do I begin?

 Screen Australia, the national film and television funding body, has a number of useful resources for the budding screenwriter.
-Their publication Getting Started: Film, TV, online and interactive covers everything from writing your script to getting funding and selling your screenplay.
+The Screen Australia website covers everything from writing your script to getting funding and selling your screenplay.

 Getting a script produced